ginnyintifa/PTMscape/README.md

 ```

-## 7.Output files description
+## 7.Description of output files.

-Basically, user can ignore all the `.Rds` files produced by the functions as they are used internally by the functions in this package.
-After the function finishes the runing process, the following `.tsv` files should be examined.
+The user can ignore all the `.Rds` files produced by the functions as they are used internally by the functions in this package.
+After the function finishes the runing process, the following `.tsv` files should be examined:

 **output_label_mapped_df.tsv** contains the predicted score for each modifiable site in proteins given.

-**output_label_test.tsv** contains the significance score for each domain where the PTM takes place.
+**output_label_test.tsv** contains the significance score of enrichment for each domain where the PTM takes place.